EI-CoreBioinformatics/mikado/docs/Usage/Prepare.rst

       -m MINIMUM_LENGTH, --minimum_length MINIMUM_LENGTH
                             Minimum length for transcripts.
 Default: 200 bps.
       -p PROCS, --procs PROCS
-                            Number of processors to use (default 1) -scds, --strip_cds    Boolean flag.
+                            Number of processors to use (default None) -scds, --strip_cds    Boolean flag.
 If set, ignores any CDS/UTR segment.
       --labels LABELS       Labels to attach to the IDs of the transcripts of the input files, separated by comma.